timlandvoigt/FinRegModernBanking/readme.txt

 			Part 2: Compute and Save Results
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 This part pre-supposes that the res* and sim_res* for each economy created by Part 1 exist.
+NOTE: the .mat files for all economies are available as zip archive "res_sim_files.zip" with the supplemental materials via the Review of Economic Studies publication.

 The steps below re-create all the results used in the paper.